jmachuca77/IntroToRoboticsAug18/README.md

 You can check what the status of your repository is by using this command `git status`.
 This will tell you if your folder is in sync with the remote repository:

 ```
-On branch master
+On branch GitTutorial
-Your branch is up to date with 'origin/master'.
+Your branch is up to date with 'origin/GitTutorial'.

 nothing to commit, working tree clean
 ```